GameliKofiJerome/Customer-Segmentation-and-Analysis/README.md

     - How can communication strategies be customized for different customer segments to enhance the overall customer experience
     - What personalized approaches can be adopted based on the identified RFM segments?

-For proper viewing and rendering of the interactive visualizations, please click to open the following link:
+For proper viewing and rendering of the interactive visualizations, please click on the following link:
   - [Customer Segmentation Analysis - K-Means Clustering and RFM Analysis](https://nbviewer.org/github/GameliKofiJerome/Customer-Segmentation-and-Analysis/blob/main/Customer%20Segmentation%20Analysis%20-%20K-Means%20Clustering%20and%20RFM%20Analysis.ipynb)

 ## Conclusion